persteenolsen/umbraco-13-starter-one/README.md

 - Open https : // localhost:44316 in your Browser and follow the instructions

-# Functionality of the Web App
+# Functionality of the Website

-- Simple web Application with an Umbraco Backend
+- Simple Website with an Umbraco Backend

-# Tech used for creating the Web App
+# Tech used for creating the Website

 - .NET 8
 - Umbraco CMS 13